Syed Talat Hussain

-Syed Talat Hussain (سید طلعت حسین; born 5 May 1966) is a Pakistani journalist, YouTuber, and former cricketer.
+Syed Talat Hussain (born 5 May 1966) is a Pakistani journalist, YouTuber, and former cricketer.
 He currently hosts a prime time current affairs talk show on Samaa TV titled Red Line with Talat.

 Personal life

+Education

+Hussain holds a master’s degree from Quaid-i-Azam University, Islamabad.

 Cricket

-In 2001, Talat Hussain played one List A cricket match for Islamabad cricket team.
+In 2001, Hussain played one List A cricket match for the Islamabad cricket team but had to discontinue the game due to a back injury.

 Family

-Syed Talat Hussain is the brother of Rifaat Hussain.
+Syed Talat Hussain is the brother of the political scientist and defence analyst Rifaat Hussain.

-His son, Shamyl Hussain, has played cricket for Pakistan national under-19 cricket team.
+His son, Shamyl Hussain, is a cricketer.

-Career

-After the start of PTV World TV channel, he started a program called News Night.
-Before that, he had been an executive director of AAJ TV and had also worked for Dawn News TV channel.
-He has written articles for Newsline, Daily Dawn, Daily Times, Daily Express, and occasionally contributed to India Today and writing columns for The Daily Express.
+Media career

+Hussain began his career in journalism in the 1990s and subsequently established himself as a prominent figure in Pakistani media.
+Over the course of his career, he has held several senior editorial positions, including serving as Executive Director of News and Current Affairs at AAJ TV.
+He has worked with multiple national television networks, including PTV, Dawn News, and Geo News.
+He has hosted a prime-time current affairs talk show, Red Line with Talat, on Samaa TV.
+In addition to his work in television, he is active on digital media platforms, where he produces commentary on political and social issues through his YouTube channel.
+He has also contributed to print journalism, writing for publications such as Newsline, Daily Dawn, and Daily Times.

+Alleged Pakistan Tehreek-e-Insaf interference

-In 2022, Syed Talat Hussain who had been a vocal critic of the previous PTI government and Imran Khan faced many problems during the PTI ruling period.
-He was taken off air by Geo News among many other things to cause him problems due to his reporting.
+In 2022, Hussain, who had been a vocal critic of the PTI government and Imran Khan, faced many problems during the PTI ruling period; he was taken off air by Geo News among many other things to cause him problems due to his reporting.